DhafinFawwaz/Feedforward-Neural-Network/README.md

 You can save the trained model in the `model` folder and load it later to predict new data.
 You can also calculate the accuracy of the prediction.
 You can also store the dataset in csv format in the `dataset` folder.
 The lib folder contains the implementation of the feedforward neural network.
 - `FFNNClassidier.py` is the implementation of the feedforward neural network from scratch
-- `MLPLib.py` is sklearn's MLPClassifier with overridden initial weights
+- `MLPLib.py` is sklearn's MLPClassifier with overridden initial weights and L1 regularization.
+The overriden functions will either call the parent function then do the rest of the process or overridden completely because its impossible without modifying the center part of the function.
 - `NeuralNetworkVisualizer.py` is a class to visualize the neural network
 - `Utils.py` contains utility functions